 A party of Israel weekend sailors rescued a dozen Syrian and Iraqi refugees from the sea after their boat sank while en-route to Europe on Sunday.
 Members of the Poseidon Sailing Club were having a leisurely sail out when they found first one and then finally 11 refugees in the water, several miles offshore.
 One of those rescued was a mother and her dead baby who had perished in the waves.
 Four children were saved and 8 adults.

 Shlomo Asban, the captain of the Israeli yacht said "I have never seen anothing like it, in forty years at sea.
 We heard one guy calling to be saved and eventually brought twelve of them into our boat.
 The mother told me she had held her baby's body all night."
 The Jews, all from Ashod, said the refugees were surprised by their compassion.
 "We simply gave them water and let them use our cellphones to call their families." said Captain Asban.

-EU leaders discuss Turkey & Refugees
+EU leaders discuss refugees

-Norway to return Syrian refugees to Russia
+Norway to return refugees

-The Norwegian Government has announced it is to return some of the 1200 refugees who have entered their country via Russia this year.
-"Some of them have lived for some time in Russia, they already were safe in Russia and are not really assylum seekers, simply economic migrants," said Norwegian Foreign Minister Boerge Brende.
+The Norwegian Government has announced that it is to return some of the 1200 refugees who have entered their country via Russia this year.
+"Some of them have lived for some time in Russia, they already were safe in Russia and are not really asylum seekers, simply economic migrants," said Norwegian Foreign Minister Boerge Brende.